VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 In the V1 release, most message handling is already either idempotent, or the system detects duplicate messages and sends them to a dead-letter queue.
-The exceptions are the **OrderPlaced** event and the **SeatsReserved** event.
+The exceptions are the **OrderPlaced** event and the **SeatsReserved** event, so the team modified the way that the V3 release of the system processes these two commands in order to address this issue.

 ### Ensuring that commands are always sent

 To ensure that the system always sends commands when the **RegistrationProcessManager** class saves its state requires transactional behavior.
-This requires the team to implement a psuedo-transaction because it is not possible to enlist the Windows Azure Service Bus in a distributed transcation.
+This requires the team to implement a pseudo-transaction because it is not possible to enlist the Windows Azure Service Bus and a SQL Database table together in a distributed transcation.

-The solution adopted by the team for the V3 release ensures that the system persists any commands that the **RegistrationProcessManager** tries to send but that fail.
+The solution adopted by the team for the V3 release ensures that the system persists any commands that the **RegistrationProcessManager** tries but fails to send.
 When the system next reloads the **RegistrationProcessManager** class, it tries to re-send the failed commands.
 If this fails, then the process manager cannot be loaded and cannot process any further messages until the cause of the failure is resolved.

-## Optimizing the interactions between the ui and the domain
+## Optimizing the interactions between the UI and the domain

 When a Registrant creates an order, she visits the following sequence of screens in the UI.